Clommunity/Doc/plugins/pastecat/pastecat.md

     }

 It is a simple as it seems, it just checks if the file we created when starting the server still exists.
-The second thing we can notice in the new php code is the existance of a new function called `stop`.
+The second thing we can notice in the new PHP code is the existance of a new function called `stop`.
 This function will invoke another function in the controller which will stop the pastecat: